Shayetet 15: Personnel and training

 Patrol ships are crewed by approximately 12 soldiers each.
-Command of a vessel is held by a captain, who holds the rank of lieutenant or captain (Hebrew: Seren).
+Command of a vessel is held by a captain, who holds the rank of lieutenant or captain (Hebrew: Segen or Séren).
 To qualify for this role, the captain must have previously served as a deputy platoon officer in the BHD 600 (the Israeli Navy's training base) and completed training as the vessel's deputy commander.
 Captains typically serve in this role for 18 months before promotion.

 Crew members are selected during pre-enlistment and serve as regular-service soldiers in the Israeli Navy.
-After completing second gunner training at the BHD 600, personnel are assigned to either sailor and mechanic specialization courses.
+After completing second-gunner training at the BHD 600, personnel are assigned to either sailor or mechanic specialization courses.
 Upon finishing their training, recruits undergo a "final stay" phase aboard ships, where they must pass basic certification tests to become full crew members.

-Mechanics receive additional qualifications as ship's watchmen, firefighters, and enginemen, while sailors assume roles such as watchmen, navigators, gunners, and specialists in lighting, seamanship, and magist operations (shipboard administrative duties).
-Soldiers may also pursue advanced theoretical exams to qualify as non-commissioned commanders, enabling them to mentor junior crew and oversee ship operations.
+Mechanics receive additional qualifications as ship's watchmen, firefighters, and enginemen, while sailors assume roles such as watchmen, navigators, gunners, and specialists in lighting, seamanship, and magistrate operations (shipboard administrative duties).
+Soldiers may also take advanced theoretical exams to qualify as non-commissioned commanders, enabling them to mentor junior crew and oversee ship operations.

 During their service, select personnel may be offered enrollment in a combat medics course conducted at the naval hospital.
 Graduates return to their vessels as certified ship's medics, responsible for onboard medical care.